9 Trends and Potential Disruptors to the MEP Industry Over the Next 5 Years

 2. Supply Chain Issues

-Similarly, supply chain issues are nothing new, and while research shows some signs of alleviation, they won’t magically disappear in 2023.
+Similarly, supply chain issues are nothing new and they won’t magically disappear in 2025.
 One example is the global semiconductor chip shortage.
 Another is the supply of refrigerants and related equipment to professionals when and where needed.
 This corresponds with the gradual decline of hydrofluorocarbons (HFCs) for cooling applications and the transition to A2L refrigerants.
 While contractors can’t control shortages or the allocation of necessary MEP supplies, there may be a higher drive to implement supply chain management software to help companies better manage their businesses.

-Another trend we’re seeing that could potentially impact the MEP industry is changes in regulatory requirements related to electrical equipment, along with pushes for carbon reduction and net-zero trends.
+Another trend we’re seeing that could potentially impact the MEP industry is changes in regulatory requirements related to electrical equipment and changes with carbon reduction and net-zero initiatives.

 There has been an increase of state and local bans on natural gas, which will shift focus to the development of highly efficient heat pumps.